Table of Contents

 10. Reinstall macOS

-This way, you delete EVERYTHING in the storage system of the Mac and reinstall it from scratch so that the malicious software will disappear without any doubt as well.
+By doing so, you will delete everything on the storage system of the Mac and reinstall macOS from scratch, ensuring that the malicious software is entirely eliminated without any doubts.